lee0c/lee0c.github.io/_posts/2023-06-15-printing-press.md

 - as mentioned, the working area is slightly smaller than the stated 6" x 8" area
 - corners of the press are cut metal and can be slightly sharp.
 I put some washi tape on the corners to help avoid scratching myself
 - placing the block ink down on the paper, as opposed to placing the paper on top of an inked block, does appear to be more effective
+- compared to using a brayer, this dramatically improves consistency and ink evenness for each print!
+I highly recommend it if only to cut down on misprints or mistakes